 Before you start the meeting, set some goals you want to achieve.
 Is there something you want to get out of this meeting?
 What points do you want to hit?
-These are questions you should ask yourself, so that when you enter the meeting room you have know exactly what you want to do and you can confidently lead the discussion.
+These are questions you should ask yourself so that when you enter the meeting room you have to know exactly what you want to do and you can confidently lead the discussion.

 7. Strike a Balance Between Professionalism and Comfort

 People who are uncomfortable will be irritable and unhelpful.
 They might try to rush through the meeting.
-On the other hand, skewing too far in the opposite direction can lead to lack of motivation and the appearance of unprofessionalism.
+On the other hand, skewing too far in the opposite direction can lead to a lack of motivation and the appearance of unprofessionalism.

 You want to make your audience feel comfortable and engaged while still appearing and presenting your ideas professionally.
 There can be a fine line between the two and finding that balance can be the key to making your meeting the best it can be.

 Meetings may not be the most exciting event in your life, but using these meeting planning tips could help relieve stress and make them more manageable.
 While preparation and diligence are important, overthinking can create problems that were not there before.
 Do what works for you and makes you the most comfortable so that you can handle the meeting the best you can.
-Hopefully you found these tips and suggestions helpful and good luck to your future planning endeavors.
+Hopefully, you found these tips and suggestions helpful and good luck to your future planning endeavors.